es-ude/ElasticNodeMiddleware/docs/EnergyMonitoring.md

 #### Sample rate

+Warning: The sample rate change functinality is experimental for now.

 You can define how often a measurement should take place.

 You can change the sample rate like this at any time: